All About Stop Snoring Pills

 How exactly does a stop snoring pill work?
 There are usually one of two different claims that are commonly offered by manufacturers who sell such products.

 In some cases, snoring is caused by inflamed nasal passages and airway.
 With inflammation, breathing is often restricted which can actually cause the sound of snoring.
-This occurs when air tries to make it’s way though a narrow opening, causing the surrounding airway tissue to collide with each other.
+This occurs when air tries to make it’s way through a narrow opening, causing the surrounding airway tissue to collide with each other.
 Some of the herbal ingredients that are often listed are known to help reduce inflammation.
 By eliminating inflammation, the airway opens up and the sound of snoring ceases.

 Other products claim to work by reducing the amount of mucus in the airway and nasal passages.
-The reason why this approach may work is because mucus, especially mucus that is excessive and thick, within the airway but may actually cause airway tissue to stick together.
+The reason why this approach may work is that mucus, especially mucus that is excessive and thick, within the airway but may actually cause airway tissue to stick together.

 Do Snoring Pills Actually Work?

 How far fetched are these claims?
 Can an herbal blend that reduces inflammation and keeps mucus at bay really help to reduce or eliminate snoring?
 The answer is yes, it’s possible but it is unlikely to work for most people.
-The reason being is that while reducing inflammation and mucus does help with snoring, snoring pills are unable to confront the most common area in which snoring occurs.
+The reason being is that while reducing inflammation and mucous does help with snoring, snoring pills are unable to confront the most common area in which snoring occurs.

 In the majority of cases, snoring is caused when breathing becomes restricted due to a partially collapsed airway which restricts airflow.
 There are a number of reasons why the airway becomes collapsed although age and excessive weight are often to blame.
 As we age, the muscles within our airway lose tone especially while asleep.
 Being overweight, especially in the neck area, will place additional strain on the airway.
 Being older and overweight place you at high risk for snoring.